The Capim Dourado: Brazil's golden treasure, from nature to jewelry

 - avoid getting the jewelry wet;

-- wear your jewelry for a few minutes after applying your creams, perfumes...;
+- wear your jewelry a few minutes after applying creams, perfumes...;

-- Keep jewelry separate in a cloth to avoid friction;
+- store jewelry separately in a cloth to prevent friction;

 Back to blog